mhcoen/mcp-relay/README.md

 Notification duration and behavior are controlled by your OS settings, not the script.

+## Design Notes

+**The relay is global.** The buffer at `~/.relay_buffer.db` is shared across all projects.
+Claude Desktop has no concept of which project you're working on—it's a general-purpose chat interface—so per-project isolation isn't practical.
+This is intentional: one user, one machine, one relay.

+If you switch projects in Code, the relay comes with you.
+Old messages from the previous project may still be there; use `relay_clear()` or `/relay clear` if you want a fresh start.

 ## Tools

 | Tool | Description |